-- The standard: Whether, under the circumstances, the statement or conduct has a reasonable tendency to interfere with or restrain Section 7102 rights.
-U.S. Dep't of Transportation, FAA, 64 FLRA 365, 370 (2009).
-Although the circumstances surrounding the conduct or the making of the statement are considered, the standard is not based on the subjective perceptions of the employee or on the intent of the employer.
-Id - The Authority carefully examines the facts and circumstances when it applies the objective standard.
+• The standard: Whether, under the circumstances, the statement or conduct tends to coerce or intimidate the employee, or whether the employee could reasonably have drawn a coercive inference from the statement.
+See U.S. Dep't of Justice, Fed.
+Bureau of Prisons, Fed.
+Corr.
+Inst., Elkton, Ohio, 62 FLRA 199 (2007).

+- This standard is objective.
+Id.
+Although the Authority considers the circumstances surrounding the statement, the standard is not based on the employee's own perceptions or on the employer's intent.
+Id. - An agency may violate section 7116(a)(1) even if it has not committed other unfair labor practices or shown a general dislike for the union (referred to in Authority cases as union animus).
+Id. - "If an employee has to think twice before exercising a statutory right, the employee's right has been interfered with."
+Dep't of the Treasury, IRS, Louisville, Ky., 11 FLRA 290, 298 (1983) (ALJ Decision adopted by FLRA without discussion). - The Authority carefully examines the facts and circumstances when it applies the objective standard.
 For examples, see the following cases: - ➤ VA Med.
-Ctr., Leavenworth, Kan., 31 FLRA 1161, 1170 (1988): Statements concerning official time in a midyear appraisal were attempts by management to seek reasonable accommodation between employees' right to perform union activities on official time and the employer's interest in having an employee perform his job, and did not interfere with protected rights. - United States Dep't of the Air Force, Air Force Materiel Command, Warner Robins Air Logistics Ctr., Robins AFB, Ga., 66 FLRA 589 (2012): Employee and Union President's right to privileged communication is overridden by seriousness of matter and management's need to know the informant's identity. - ➤ U.S. Dep't of Agric., U.S. Forest Serv., Frenchburg Job Corps, Mariba, Ky., 49 FLRA 1020, 1028-36 (1994): Statement linking employer's view of employee's performance with her protected activity discouraged employee from further engaging in such activity.
+Ctr., Leavenworth, Kan., 31 FLRA 1161, 1170 (1988): Statements concerning official time in a midyear appraisal were attempts by management to seek reasonable accommodation between employees' right to perform union activities on official time and the employer's interest in having an employee perform his job, and did not interfere with protected rights. - ➤ U.S. Dep't of Agric., U.S. Forest Serv., Frenchburg Job Corps, Mariba, Ky., 49 FLRA 1020, 1028-36 (1994): Statement linking employer's view of employee's performance with her protected activity discouraged employee from further engaging in such activity.
 Because it was not an attempt to resolve a conflict between the employer's and employee's interests it violated the Statute.